ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Why Adding cookies() Made My Website 10x Slower (Next.js 16 Solution Inside) - <a href="https://thamizhelango.medium.com/why-adding-cookies-made-my-website-10x-slower-next-js-16-solution-inside-bb859ea7a3f4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TensorFlow.js: A JavaScript Example for Linear Regression - <a href="https://medium.com/@louistrinh/tensorflow-js-a-javascript-example-for-linear-regression-05fcf3695d2e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ThamizhElango Natarajan`**
+✍️ **posted by `Louis Trinh`**

-<blockquote>Master Partial Prerendering & Cache Components to Get Blazing Speed with Full Personalization
+<blockquote>TensorFlow is a powerful open-source machine learning (ML) library developed by Google.
+It offers a flexible and efficient platform for…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Great React2Shell Disaster: Your Server Got Pwned and You Didn’t Even Know It (CVE-2025–55182) - <a href="https://medium.com/@cyfernest/the-great-react2shell-disaster-your-server-got-pwned-and-you-didnt-even-know-it-cve-2025-55182-8889db751c40?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Server Components Just Became a Security Risk - <a href="https://javascript.plainenglish.io/react-server-components-just-became-a-security-risk-e7f222d319be?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CyferNest Sec`**
+✍️ **posted by `CodePulse`**

-<blockquote>Remember when you thought your React app with that sweet Server-Side Rendering was secure?
-Yeah, about that…
+<blockquote>We trusted “server-first rendering” — and accidentally expanded our attack surface.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Create a Responsive Website using React JS and Tailwind CSS - <a href="https://arhaanali.medium.com/create-a-responsive-website-using-react-js-and-tailwind-css-6c4b98d43e5d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript in 2025: What’s Actually Worth Your Time - <a href="https://medium.com/design-bootcamp/javascript-in-2025-whats-actually-worth-your-time-6f95016372d1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arhaan Ali`**
+✍️ **posted by `Aditya Kumar Tiwari`**

-<blockquote>In today’s digital landscape, creating responsive websites that work seamlessly across all devices isn’t just a nice-to-have — it’s…
+<blockquote>So I’ve been digging through this year’s JavaScript updates and honestly?
+Some of this stuff is legitimately good.
+Like, not just “oh cool…
-Continue reading on Medium »</blockquote>
+Continue reading on Bootcamp »</blockquote>

 <h3>4.
-React2Shell: Tek HTTP Request ile Server’da Kod Çalıştırmak - <a href="https://arasmehmet.medium.com/react2shell-tek-http-request-ile-serverda-kod-%C3%A7al%C4%B1%C5%9Ft%C4%B1rmak-ed368bcaacad?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React2Shell: the critical RCE in React Server Components everyone needs to patch now - <a href="https://medium.com/@satviktripathi2003/react2shell-the-critical-rce-in-react-server-components-everyone-needs-to-patch-now-7e0fad7a698f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehmet Aras`**
+✍️ **posted by `Satvik Tripathi`**

-<blockquote>3 Aralık 2025'te React ekosistemini sarsan bir güvenlik açığı duyuruldu: CVE-2025–55182, diğer adıyla “React2Shell”.
-CVSS skoru 10.0, yani…
+<blockquote>December 3, 2025 React Server Components (RSC) is vulnerable to a critical remote-code-execution (RCE) vulnerability.
+It is a flaw, which…
 Continue reading on Medium »</blockquote>

 <h3>5.
+React Security Woes: Two New Vulnerabilities Discovered After Last Week’s Critical Exploit - <a href="https://javascript.plainenglish.io/react-security-woes-two-new-vulnerabilities-discovered-after-last-weeks-critical-exploit-c9081982e5de?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `SOVANNARO`**

+<blockquote>React’s Latest Security Nightmare: Two New Vulnerabilities Discovered
+Continue reading on JavaScript in Plain English »</blockquote>

-The JavaScript Execution Model Explained for Senior Engineers - <a href="https://medium.com/@rahul.dinkar/the-javascript-execution-model-explained-for-senior-engineers-696bd0c04c82?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+This Is How Spring Boot AI Actually Works — The Explanation No One Has Given You Yet - <a href="https://medium.com/@praveengaddam319/this-is-how-spring-boot-ai-actually-works-the-explanation-no-one-has-given-you-yet-5f388e1dded0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Dinkar`**
+✍️ **posted by `PraveenCodes`**

-<blockquote>A deeper look at the JavaScript execution model beyond the event loop, tailored for senior engineers.
+<blockquote>if you are not a medium member then Click here to read free
 Continue reading on Medium »</blockquote>

-<h3>6.
-Everything You need to know about React2Shell(CVE 2025–55182) - <a href="https://infosecwriteups.com/everything-you-need-to-know-about-react2shell-cve-2025-55182-11899c267eb1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishek Gupta`**

-<blockquote>Here’s how I discovered Pre Auth RCE in live targets using React2Shell Vulnerability.
-Poc Script, Exploit Requests and Bypass Included.
-Continue reading on InfoSec Write-ups »</blockquote>

 <h3>7.
+Critical Security Vulnerability in React Server Components: What Developers Need to Know - <a href="https://medium.com/@huzaifaslam45/critical-security-vulnerability-in-react-server-components-what-developers-need-to-know-6b8c5efb9eb3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Huzaifa Aslam`**

+<blockquote>React has become one of the most popular frameworks for building modern web applications.
+Its flexibility, performance, and robust…
+Continue reading on Medium »</blockquote>

-React.useCallback vs React.memo — Understanding the Difference (Made Simple) - <a href="https://medium.com/@t69772041/react-usecallback-vs-react-memo-understanding-the-difference-made-simple-cd5373cb846a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+React Suspense vs React.lazy — Load Data and Components Smarter - <a href="https://medium.com/@t69772041/react-suspense-vs-react-lazy-load-data-and-components-smarter-701538bdfed6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Akiko Kawai`**

-<blockquote>💡 “Not everything needs optimization.
-But when you do optimize, do it the right way.”
+<blockquote>“Fast apps feel magical.
+Smarter loading makes that magic real.”
 Continue reading on Medium »</blockquote>

+<h3>9.
+React Class Components vs Functional Components — When to Use What? - <a href="https://medium.com/@t69772041/react-class-components-vs-functional-components-when-to-use-what-2b95d3aa06df?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Akiko Kawai`**

+<blockquote>“React keeps evolving.
+The way we write components should evolve with it.”
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Stop Doing This in Next.js: 10 Common Mistakes (and What To Do Instead) - <a href="https://kingjosias.medium.com/stop-doing-this-in-next-js-10-common-mistakes-and-what-to-do-instead-30bf0e26e3bf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NextAuth.js in Next.js 14: Complete Authentication Guide - <a href="https://javascript.plainenglish.io/nextauth-js-in-next-js-14-complete-authentication-guide-dda56db55e99?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `KOLOGO B  Josias Yannick`**
+✍️ **posted by `Didin Jamaludin`**

-<blockquote>Next.js makes it easy to ship fast… and just as easy to accidentally ship slow, leaky, and unmaintainable apps.
+<blockquote>Authentication is one of the most essential parts of any modern web application.
+With Next.js 14 and the App Router, the recommended…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Styled Components Are Killing Your App’s Performance - <a href="https://medium.com/javascript-render/styled-components-are-killing-your-apps-performance-b6237f0f47f3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+We Upgraded to Next.js 15 — The App Survived, Our Assumptions Didn’t - <a href="https://javascript.plainenglish.io/we-upgraded-to-next-js-15-the-app-survived-our-assumptions-didnt-249d42508a66?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gerardo Perrucci`**
+✍️ **posted by `CodePulse`**

-<blockquote>I remember exactly when I fell out of love with Styled Components.
+<blockquote>React 19, server-first rendering, and the moment we realized half of what we “knew” about frontend was a lie.
-Continue reading on Javascript & Render »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-I Rebuilt My Entire App Using Next.js 15 — Here’s What I Learned - <a href="https://medium.com/@adesh.barve20/i-rebuilt-my-entire-app-using-next-js-15-heres-what-i-learned-bb40b38e6ae9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Two New RSC Vulnerabilities Every Next.js and React Developer Should Know About - <a href="https://javascript.plainenglish.io/the-two-new-rsc-vulnerabilities-every-next-js-and-react-developer-should-know-about-4cb101ebc0bc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adesh Barve`**
+✍️ **posted by `Faisal haque`**

-<blockquote>I rebuilt my production app with Next.js 15.
-Here are the honest wins, painful gotchas, and choices I’m glad (and not glad) I made.
+<blockquote>Security in web development often feels like a quiet background process.
+We patch, we update, we lint, and we move on.
+But every once in a…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Next.js 16 Yayınlandı: Yenilikler, Değişiklikler ve Geliştiriciler İçin Derinlemesine İnceleme - <a href="https://medium.com/@erhanaky/next-js-16-yay%C4%B1nland%C4%B1-yenilikler-de%C4%9Fi%C5%9Fiklikler-ve-geli%C5%9Ftiriciler-i%CC%87%C3%A7in-derinlemesine-i%CC%87nceleme-c94ed1ba7c4e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Use Framer Motion in Next.js: A Beginner-Friendly Guide to Smooth, Modern UI Animations - <a href="https://meetpan1048.medium.com/how-to-use-framer-motion-in-next-js-a-beginner-friendly-guide-to-smooth-modern-ui-animations-e67c9f4d7ae2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Erhan Akkaya`**
+✍️ **posted by `Meet`**

-<blockquote>Next.js 16 ile gelen performans artışları, Cache Components, Turbopack, yeni proxy.ts yapısı ve güncellenmiş React entegrasyonunun detaylı…
+<blockquote>If you’ve been building with Next.js lately, you’ve probably noticed how ridiculously fast and flexible the App Router is.
+But there’s one…
 Continue reading on Medium »</blockquote>

 <h3>5.
-App Router Vs Pages Router — The Honest Comparison Nobody Wants To Say Out Loud - <a href="https://medium.com/@ksonuraj1/app-router-vs-pages-router-the-honest-comparison-nobody-wants-to-say-out-loud-585eab839055?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React’s December Security Crisis: From React2Shell to Three Critical CVEs in 8 Days - <a href="https://medium.com/@daniel_bogale/reacts-december-security-crisis-from-react2shell-to-three-critical-cves-in-8-days-85e1e8cc9ef4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `constCoder`**
+✍️ **posted by `Daniel Bogale`**

-<blockquote>If your Next.js migration cost more than three developer-weeks, you are doing it wrong — and that is the core promise of this article.
-No…
+<blockquote>A CVSS 10.0 flaw allowed unauthenticated code execution, followed by two more vulnerabilities.
+What happened and how to stay protected.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Pixel Page Transition using React, Nextjs and GSAP (App Router) - <a href="https://medium.com/@moraromerojuan8/pixel-page-transition-using-react-nextjs-and-gsap-app-router-468c490b2513?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scalable CSS & SCSS Setup for Big Next.js Projects — The Only 2025 Guide You Need - <a href="https://aws.plainenglish.io/scalable-css-scss-setup-for-big-next-js-projects-the-only-2025-guide-you-need-0786aa077d39?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Moraromerojuan`**
+✍️ **posted by `NextCodeTech`**

-<blockquote>In this short article, I am going to explain how to do a pixel page transition in NextJS with the app router.
+<blockquote>Styling a small Next.js project is easy — but when your app grows to dozens of pages, reusable components, design tokens, and theme…
-Continue reading on Medium »</blockquote>
+Continue reading on AWS in Plain English »</blockquote>

 <h3>7.
-Week 5: Backlinks, Directory Submissions, and the Real Bottleneck to SEO Growth - <a href="https://medium.com/@eduardalbu_82257/week-5-backlinks-directory-submissions-and-the-real-bottleneck-to-seo-growth-c208a12fff88?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Full-Stack Print-on-Demand Web App with Next.js, Strapi & ImageKit — Step-by-Step - <a href="https://medium.com/strapi/build-a-full-stack-print-on-demand-web-app-with-next-js-strapi-imagekit-step-by-step-566f773ea1ed?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eduard Albu`**
+✍️ **posted by `Strapi`**

-<blockquote>Week 5 brought a shift in focus.
+<blockquote>In this beginner-friendly tutorial, Tube Guruji will show you how to build a full-stack print-on-demand web app using popular tools like…
-Continue reading on Medium »</blockquote>
+Continue reading on Strapi »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>